tingerrr/hydra/README.md

 a complicated selector `(heading, (ctx, h) => h.level in (1, 2, 3))`.
 This function is executed for each matching element in your document.

+`level` is meant to simplify displaying headings of particular level(s), and also ensures that the element shown is in the correct scope, i.e. it prevents referencing a section from a previous chapter.

 `loc` can be used in contexts where location is already known, this avoids a call to `locate`, allowing you to inspect the result of `display` directly.

 `prev-filter` and `next-filter` are used to check if an element is eligible for being displayed.
-They receive the `context`, the previous and next element relative to the given `loc`, the element that is checked for is not `none`, but the other may be.
-These fucntions are executed at most once.
+They receive the `context`, the previous and next element relative to the given `loc`.
+The element that is checked for must not be `none`, but the other may be.
+These functions are executed at most once.

 If `is-book` is set to `true`, it will not display the element if it is visible on the previous open page.
 This means for a book with `left` binding, if hydra is used on the right page while the